openstack/monasca-agent/docs/Libvirt.md

 `mem_stats_period_seconds=10` into `/etc/nova/nova.conf` file.
 Restart
 nova-compute service: `sudo systemctl restart openstack-nova-compute`
-* Make sure your image includes the suitable balloon driver, particularly for Windows guests, most modern Linuxes have it build in.
-For `cirros` distribution, it's available from version 0.4.0.
+* Make sure your image includes the suitable balloon driver, particularly for Windows guests, most modern Linux distributions have it build in.
+For `cirros` it's available from version 0.4.0.

 #### Untunable Metrics List
 Please see table below for metrics in libvirt.